-The purpose of the SOC team is to provide consultation to staff, faculty, and administration focused on prevention and early intervention in campus situations involving students experiencing extreme distress or engaging in harmful or disruptive behaviors.
-The Team will provide collaborative support and develop strategies to address concerns regarding students' well-being or behavior that is potentially harmful to self and/or others or is disruptive and/or threatening.
+The purpose of the SOC team is to provide consultation to staff, faculty, and administrators focused on prevention and early intervention in campus situations involving students experiencing extreme distress or engaging in harmful or disruptive behaviors.
+The team will provide collaborative support and strategies to address concerns regarding students' well-being or behavior that is potentially harmful to self and/or others or is disruptive and/or threatening.
 This team will regularly assess these situations in the college community and will recommend action in accordance with existing college policy.
+The SOC main goal is to link students of concern to on and off-campus resources.